magento/devdocs/src/cloud/project/services.md

 ## Service versions

+{%include cloud/note-cloud-services-compatibility.md%}

 The following table lists the services used in {{site.data.var.ece}} and their version compatibility with the [Magento Cloud template](https://github.com/magento/magento-cloud).

-{:.bs-callout-info}
-Version support and compatibility for Magento Commerce on Cloud is determined by service versions deployed on the Cloud infrastructure.
-In some cases, the supported or recommended versions differ from the versions supported by Magento Commerce deployed on-premises.

 {:.error-table}
 Service   |  Magento 2.4  |Magento 2.3  | Magento 2.2